Lei-Tin/PortfolioPage/_pages/about.md

 Interests
 ======
 My research interest currently lies in large language models, machine learning, and data processing.
 I am interested in the different applications that machine learning can be applied on to make our lives easier from day to day.
-Furthermore, I am interested to also discover any more optimal way that we can be using large language models, ranging from more efficient training to model interpretability.
+Furthermore, I am interested to also discover any more optimal way that we can be using large language models, ranging from more efficient training and inferencing to model interpretability.

 My other interest lies in software engineering, which is reflected by my different projects that I have accomplished througout the years.
 I am extremely excited when I have the opportunity to build something that really makes an impact for myself and also the community around me.
-More details about this can be found in my [portfolio page](./portfolio)
+More details about this can be found in my [portfolio page](./portfolio).

 Internship Experiences
 ======

-I'm currently working as a Software Development Engineer at Amazon Web Services Vancouver, working under the EventBridge team.
+I have worked at as a Software Development Engineer at Amazon Web Services Vancouver, working under the EventBridge team.
+More details can be found on the PDF version of my CV (at the top of my [CV Page](./cv)).

-Previously worked at Huawei Canada as a Machine Learning Researcher Intern at the Noah's Ark Lab for 12 months.
+I previously worked at Huawei Canada as a Machine Learning Researcher Intern at the Noah's Ark Lab for 12 months.
 I was focused on Large Language Model researches, including model quantization and synthetic data generation for model training.
 Most of the time, I worked on research related works, that is, running experiments, reading papers, presenting ideas, etc. However, sometimes, I also get assigned deliverable works, which involves training models that can be deployed either on the cloud or edge devices.

 Academic Research Experiences
 ======
+I have had the pleasure to be supervised by [Prof. Maryam Mehri Dehnavi](https://www.cs.toronto.edu/~mmehride/) as a research assistant, where I conducted research on model sparsity and quantization, focusing on LLMs and model acceleration.

-I have had the pleasure to be supervised by [Prof. En-Shiun Annie Lee](https://www.cs.toronto.edu/~ealee/public/) as an **NLP research student**, where I was given numerous tasks, ranging from conducting statistical analysis to assisting in writing up research papers.
+I have also had the pleasure to be supervised by [Prof. En-Shiun Annie Lee](https://www.cs.toronto.edu/~ealee/public/) as an **NLP research student**, where I was given numerous tasks, ranging from conducting statistical analysis to assisting in writing up research papers.

 Together, we have published a few papers, publications can be found under the [publications page](./publications).